awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-prerequisites.md

 #### Notes<a name="note-ssl5-pre"></a>
 + To use Security\-Enhanced Linux \(SELinux\) and web servers, you must allow outbound TCP connections on port 2223, which is the port Client SDK 5 uses to communicate with the HSM\.
 + To create and activate a cluster and give an EC2 instance access to the cluster, complete the steps in [Getting Started with AWS CloudHSM](getting-started.md)\.
-The getting started offers step\-by\-step instruction for creating an active cluster with one HSM and an Amazon EC2 client instance with the Client SDK 3 command line tools\.
+The getting started offers step\-by\-step instruction for creating an active cluster with one HSM and an Amazon EC2 client instance\.
 You can use this client instance as your web server\.
 + To avoid disabling client key durability, add more than one HSM to your cluster\.
 For more information, see [Adding an HSM](add-remove-hsm.md#add-hsm)\.
 + To connect to your client instance, you can use SSH or PuTTY\.
 For more information, see [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) or [Connecting to Your Linux Instance from Windows Using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) in the Amazon EC2 documentation\.